V31F:

 Jessica L Ball, USGS Western Regional Offices Menlo Park, Menlo Park, CA, United States, Joshua Taron, California Geological Survey Menlo Park, Menlo Park, CA, United States, Shaul Hurwitz, USGS California Water Science Center Menlo Park, Menlo Park, CA, United States and Mark E Reid, USGS Western Regional Offices Menlo Park, Menlo Park, United States

-James Cowlyn1, Josef Dufek2, Ben Kennedy1 and Julian McAdams3, (1)University of Canterbury, Christchurch, New Zealand, (2)University of Oregon, Department of Earth Sciences, Eugene, United States, (3)Georgia Institute of Technology Main Campus, Atlanta, GA, United States
+James Cowlyn1, Josef Dufek2, Ben Kennedy1 and Julian McAdams3, (1)University of Canterbury, Christchurch, New Zealand, (2)University of Oregon, Department of Earth Sciences, Eugene, OR, United States, (3)Georgia Institute of Technology Main Campus, Atlanta, GA, United States

 Hannah Iona Reynolds1, Magnus Tumi Gudmundsson2 and Thordis Hognadottir1, (1)University of Iceland, Institute of Earth Sciences, Reykjavik, Iceland, (2)University of Iceland, Nordic Volcanological Center, Institute of Earth Sciences, Reykjavik, Iceland